flot/flot/README.txt

 Installation
 ------------

 Just include the Javascript file after you've included jQuery.

-Note that you need to download a version of Excanvas (I currently suggest you take the one bundled with Flot as it contains a bugfix for drawing filled shapes) which is canvas emulation on Internet Explorer.
-And don't worry, the emulation is otherwise working fine.
+Note that you need to get a version of Excanvas (I currently suggest you take the one bundled with Flot as it contains a bugfix for drawing filled shapes) which is canvas emulation on Internet Explorer.
 You can include the excanvas script like this:

   <!--[if IE]><script language="javascript" type="text/javascript" src="excanvas.js"></script><![endif]-->